Skip to main content

 • at least one AFSEE Senior Fellow, both serving as Co-Principal Investigators.

-Teams may also include additional researchers, practitioners, and AFSEE Fellows (including the 2025–2026 Cohort).
+Teams may also include additional researchers, practitioners, and AFSEE Fellows (including from the 2025–2026 Cohort).

 All project teams are expected to produce a written research output that is widely accessible in its language and style.
 Alongside research publications, teams are invited and encouraged to produce policy briefs, reports and other outputs to disseminate their findings to various audiences (academic and non-academic).